-We refer to the eigenstates of $\sigma_z$ as the observable basis, $\{\ket{0},\ket{1}\}$ which, for example, can be thought of as the computational states of a qubit or two local sites in a transfer problem, such as exciton or charge transfer.
+We refer to the eigenstates of $\sigma_z$ as the observable basis, $\{\ket{0},\ket{1}\}$, for example the computational states of a qubit or two local sites in a transfer problem, such as exciton or charge transfer.
 In the following, we will assume the latter perspective.
-Therefore, we will denote different systems by setting the parameters $\varepsilon$ and $\Omega$ as follows: two states that are energy-degenerate and not interacting ($H_{0,0}$), coupled degenerate levels ($H_{0,\Omega}$), a two-level system which is not interacting through Hamiltonian dynamics ($H_{\varepsilon,0}$) or the most general case of two coupled states at different energies ($H_{\varepsilon,\Omega}$).
+Therefore, we will denote different systems by setting the parameters $\varepsilon$ and $\Omega$ as follows: two states that are energy-degenerate and not interacting ($H_{0,0}$), coupled degenerate levels ($H_{0,\Omega}$), a two-level system which is not interacting through Hamiltonian dynamics ($H_{\varepsilon,0}$), or the most general case of two coupled states at different energies ($H_{\varepsilon,\Omega}$).

-Evaluating the system operators and the time-dependent rates for each frequency leads to very different results about active relaxation channels and consequent stationary state, depending on the system Hamiltonian and the noise operator, \cref{fig:timeCoeffiecientsRedfield}.
+Evaluating the system operators and the time-dependent rates for each frequency leads to different results about active relaxation channels and consequent stationary state, depending on the system Hamiltonian and the noise operator (\Cref{fig:timeCoeffiecientsRedfield}).
 Let us consider two degenerate states coupled by the Hamiltonian, $H_{0,\Omega}$, and the noise operator as the Pauli $\sigma_x$ operator.
 This is a pure decoherence setting where the coupling to the noise commutes with the Hamiltonian of the system.
-The frequencies of the system obtained by diagonalizing the Hamiltonian are $(-2\Omega,2\Omega)$ but the coupling operator with the noise, $R$, does not connect different eigenstates, i.e. $R_{k,l\neq k}=0$, nullifying the contribution of the coefficient $\Gamma(\omega\neq0)$.
-On the other hand, the zero-frequency component of $R$ is not zero. and the contribution of the coefficient $\Gamma(\omega=0)$ is real and exponentially decaying in time, solid line in \cref{fig:timeCoeffiecientsRedfield}.
-Physically, this describes a decoherence channel which is active only at early times while the decoherence rate vanishes at longer time.
+The frequencies of the system obtained by diagonalizing the Hamiltonian are $(-2\Omega,2\Omega)$, but the noise coupling operator, $R$, does not connect different eigenstates, i.e. $R_{k,l\neq k}=0$, nullifying the contribution of the coefficients $\Gamma(\omega\neq0)$.
+On the other hand, the zero-frequency component of $R$ is not zero and the contribution of the coefficient $\Gamma(\omega=0)$ is real and exponentially decaying in time (solid line in \cref{fig:timeCoeffiecientsRedfield}).
+Physically, this describes a decoherence channel which is active only at early times while the decoherence rate vanishes at longer times.
 This correctly predicts the peculiar stationary state obtained numerically from the SSE implementation (see next section), where we observe only partial decoherence of the initial state.
-The result is an asymptotic mixed states that can maintain some coherent behavior, depending on the timescale of the system and the intensity of the noise.
+The result is an asymptotic mixed state that can maintain some coherent behavior, depending on the timescale of the system and the intensity of the noise.